Kristina01111000/Drws_site/README.md

 3/30
 - Make a new account and see how it works, all the emails, before he hands out the list of emails
-- think about how to link the great outdoors page and the group well, have dr w move his comment?
 - give people the option between the app and the scorecard site? -> have a line like "download our scorecard app here or get a copy of the scorecard here"

 4/6

-- Give people an option between the app and the scorecard? yes, so link to both when the app is done
 - Put the epub in the ebook listing when he sends it, see if i can put the pdf and the epub both on the site
 	- is there a way to open epubs on my computer?
 No
 	- try to get the epub uploaded onto the site, need to find a plugin to make it work